jon-jacky/Piety/editors/ed.md

 write editing scripts in Python.

-A convenient way to use the API is to start *ed.py* with the Python *-i* option as described above, edit some text using *ed* commands, then exit using the *q* command to return to the Python prompt.
+A convenient way to use the API is to start *ed.py* with the Python *-i* option as described above, edit some text using *ed* commands, then exit using the *q* or *Q* command to return to the Python prompt.
 Then all the buffer contents that you entered in *ed* are still in memory for you to work on with the API.

 Here is the preceding example expressed using the API.
-We import the *ed* module at the Python command, so we don't have to prefix each function call with *ed.*
+We import the *ed* module at the Python command, so we have to prefix each function call with *ed.*

     >>> import ed